-As of September 30, 2021, our cash and cash equivalents balance was \$14.5 million.
-We expect that our current cash resources together with the \$3.5 million in net proceeds from the sale of shares of common stock under our under its "at-the-market" equity offering program (the "ATM Offering") in October 2021 and November 2021, \$10.0 million in net proceeds from issuance of an unsecured promissory note in November 2021, and net proceeds of \$54.0 million received in November 2021 from the public offering will be sufficient to fund our operations through the anticipated approval of the ONS-5010 BLA expected in the first calendar quarter of 2023.
-We will require substantial additional capital to commercialize ONS-5010.
-Although we continue to pursue discussions with potential strategic partners for ONS-5010, there is no guarantee that we will be successful in reaching any such agreement, nor that such agreement, if successful, will cover the anticipated commercialization costs for ONS-5010.
+Because our cash and cash equivalents will not be adequate to fund our currently planned operations through at least the next 12 months from the date the consolidated financial statements in this Annual Report on Form 10-K are issued, there is substantial doubt about our ability to continue as a going concern.
+We will require substantial additional capital to continue to operate as a going concern.
+Although we continue to pursue discussions with additional potential strategic partners for ONS-5010 outside of the United States, there is no guarantee that we will be successful in reaching any such agreement, nor that such agreement, if successful, will cover the anticipated commercialization costs for ONS-5010.
 Our operating plan may also change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, third-party funding, marketing and distribution arrangements, as well as through other collaborations, strategic alliances and licensing arrangements, or a combination of these approaches.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.